 Please speak with the member of staff to confirm their symptoms and update ESR straightaway, including up to date contact details for the staff member.

 Discuss with the member of staff if they are able to undertake their role or any other role from home during this period.
 Even if they are working at home you must report this as IsolateWFH (Isolate – Working from Home).

 If the member of staff is unable to work from home, their absence should be recorded as absent for COVID-19 related reasons.
-HR Managers will contact all individuals newly recorded as being absent for COVID-19 related reasons for a welfare call and, a part of that call, will seek consent from any individuals who meet the above criteria to refer them for testing, explain the testing arrangements and ask that they contact the HR Advice line/inbox with their test results.
+Line managers will contact all individuals newly recorded as being absent for COVID-19 related reasons for a welfare call and, a part of that call, will seek consent from any individuals who meet the above criteria to refer them for testing, explain the testing arrangements and ask that they contact the HR with their test results.